Pohjolan Voima renewed the company's working methods and wanted to increase staff interaction and openness when creating their activity based office.

 Here we have collected some usefull links for architects and interior designers.
 If you can't find what you are looking for, please let us know.
 We are always aiming to improve our service.
 We look forward to your feedback.

-Martela has been working in the field of workplace ergonomics for over sixty decades.
+Martela has been working in the field of workplace ergonomics for over sixty years.
 We have collected some of our knowledge on the following pages.